Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 • 10W-30: Best for high-mileage vehicles

 I’ve found that name-brand oils aren’t always worth the extra cost.
 Many store brands meet the same standards at a lower price.
-I look for API certification on the bottle to ensure quality.
+To ensure quality, I look for API certification on the bottle.

 For older cars with over 75,000 miles, I opt for high-mileage oil.
 It has additives that help reduce leaks and oil consumption.
-It costs a bit more, but it’s cheaper than fixing oil leaks later.
+It costs a bit more but is cheaper than fixing oil leaks later.

 Enhancing Vehicle Longevity and Performance